kawaljeetbengle/Evolent/README.md

 Change the dataSource from Web.config file in WebApiProject Create virtual directory in IIS from WebApiProject for http://localhost/WebApiProject Create a database: "EvoDB"
-Run the script "Table Creation Script"
+Change the datasource name from App.config in WebApiProject/EvoRepository Run the script "Table Creation Script"
 Run the solution EvoClientSPA